-- Expanding e-learning courses, video tutorials and simulations to address specific navigation inquiries.
+- Expanding e-learning courses, video tutorials and simulations.

-- Piloting office hours for AskHR and ATSV so employees can ask questions on demand.
-This is being expanded in May 2022.
+- Providing real-time resources such as AskHR and IT so employees can ask questions on demand.

 Work flexibility and remote working

-Flexibility is one thing that makes Allstate an attractive employer.
+Flexibility makes Allstate an attractive employer.
 Many Allstate employees already had flexible work options, but the COVID-19 pandemic demonstrated just how flexible work can be.
-At the start of the pandemic, we transitioned 95% of our workforce to remote working in just one weekend.
-In 2020, to support employees through remote work, we invested $12 million in a program that provided new employees with equipment to effectively work from home.
-As of 2021, we have currently invested an additional $9 million in the program to ensure our employees remain supported.
+When the pandemic started, we transitioned 95% of our workforce to remote work in just one weekend.
+We've invested over $9 million to ensure our employees remain supported in a remote environment.

-Each employee receives an annual performance review, with more performance conversations throughout the year.
-During these formal and informal check-ins, the employee and manager discuss goals, long-term career development and share two-way feedback.
-Weekly check-ins are designed to guide employees on a more day-to-day basis and discuss how the employee is working to advance their performance goals.
+Each employee receives an annual performance review, with more performance conversations throughout the year to provide the employee and manager opportunities to discuss goals, career development and share two-way feedback.

-Our Enterprise Learning and Development team is humanizing how Allstate looks at performance, development and growth.
-They’ve done extensive internal and external research to help us understand how our current HR practices helped or hindered Allstaters’ progress.
-The research showed gaps in performance feedback, particularly with our cross-functional and cross-geographical teams.
-In 2021, Enterprise Learning and Development also conducted a test and learn pilot with Human Resources to test out two enhanced performance tools from SAP SuccessFactors.
+Our Enterprise Learning and Development team has done extensive internal and external research to help us understand how our current HR practices helped or hindered Allstaters' progress.

 Performance management conversations

-We regularly review and communicate resources for employees and people leaders to help facilitate ongoing conversations about performance management and development.
+We regularly review and communicate resources for employees and managers to facilitate ongoing conversations about performance management and development.

-On March 1, 2022, Enterprise Learning and Development launched two enhanced performance tools from SAP SuccessFactors.
-They make the performance management process easier by helping with feedback requests, tracking progress on goals and creating discussion notes for check-in conversations.
-To encourage collaboration and continuous performance conversations, we gave leaders additional tools on coaching, discussions and development resources to help employees grow.
+In 2021, we launched Performance Enablement Sessions to help new and tenured employees navigate performance reviews.
+In 2022, we launched two enhanced performance tools to help with feedback requests, tracking progress on goals and creating discussion notes for check-in conversations.
+Leaders were given additional tools on coaching, discussions and development resources to help employees grow.